GameHackFan/tge/README.md

 You can access the editor [here](https://gamehackfan.github.io/tge/).
 <br/><br/>

-It features only a lap editor.
+It features only a Lap Editor.